noryev/w3link/README.md

 Want to help us improve w3link?
 Great!
 This project uses node v16 and pnpm.
 It's a monorepo that use workspaces to handle resolving dependencies between the local `packages/*` folders.

+Copy the <.wrangler.toml> file to `wrangler.toml` and replace lines 19 and 49 with the Account ID of the Cloudflare account you want to use.

 Copy the <.env.tpl> file to `.env` and install the deps with `pnpm`.

 ```console
 # install deps
 pnpm install
 ```

 # Contributing